 Legal action should always be your last resort when collecting debts.
 If you have a robust credit control strategy in place, you may find that you can avoid legal proceedings altogether.

-Satago is designed to help you recover your debts easily whilst maintaining great client relationships.
+Satago is designed to help get your invoices paid faster while maintaining excellent client relationships.
 The app integrates with your accounting software and email provider and sends automated payment reminders to your customers from your own email address, so you don’t have to worry about chasing them.

 Gemma Parker works for Tussies Chartered Accountants and became a Satago customer in 2020.